2001 Vejce massacre

 The Vejce massacre, also known as the Vejce ambush, was carried out by the National Liberation Army against a convoy consisting of Macedonian special forces near the village of Vejce during the 2001 insurgency in Macedonia.
 During the attack, eight members were killed.

 Ambush

 On 28 April 2001, 16 Macedonian soldiers and police officers were carrying out a routine patrol.
 At approximately 5:45 p.m., ethnic Albanian militants carried out an ambush on the convoy positioned between the villages Selce and Vejce.
 Out of the 16 members, 8 were killed, half of the total.

 The killed officers Marjan Božinovski, Kire Kostadinovski, Boško Najdovski and Ilče Stojanovski were members of the special police unit from Bitola.
 The killed soldiers Robert Petkovski, Boban Trajkovski, Igor Kosteski and Mile Janevski were sergeants.
-A Humvee and a Lada Niva were destroyed, and other two vehicles sustained damage.
+A Hummer and a Lada Niva were destroyed, and other two vehicles sustained damage.
 According to Macedonian news sources and the Macedonian Ministry of Internal Affairs, the soldiers were mutilated and burned alive.